pghvlaans/yalpack/README.md

 * Before running pkgmake, supply a file at `/tmp/[NAME]-[VERSION]/NAME` containing the package's name, e.g. `echo frotz > /tmp/frotz-2.52/NAME`

 * pkginst repairs absolute symlinks such that they are relative to the root directory once installed.
-LFS/BLFS instructions to make absolute symlinks should be done using `/tmp/[NAME]-[VERSION]/dest/` rather than `/`.
+LFS/BLFS instructions to make absolute symlinks can be done either as-is or by using `/tmp/[NAME]-[VERSION]/dest/` rather than `/`.

 * All installed files in /etc and /home are marked as .new by pkgmake.
 If other .new files are needed, they should be renamed manually prior to making the package.